 When a Request for Proposal (RFP) comes in, Tocci’s Planning + Cost Engineering team kicks into high gear.

 Tammi Gott: RFPs are a collaborative effort by many departments, but the Planning + Cost Engineering (P+CE) team plays a critical role in delivering a winning proposal.
 P+CE evaluates the scope of the project and then prepares estimates and construction schedules.

 Bidders are typically invited to a walk-through of the construction site with the owner and often subcontractors.
 During a site visit, our cost engineers hear the owner’s vision for the project and learn project-specific requirements.

 A subcontractor walk-through is usually a bit more laid back.
 Our Tocci team can take photos and subs may point out information/conditions to factor into a bid.
 The information from these walk-throughs is continually referenced throughout the life of the project.
 In short, it’s a huge advantage to see the actual site and be able to visualize the final structure when compiling the budget.
 Here’s a short list developed by P+CE on the benefits of site walk-throughs.

-2. Validates the accuracy of the drawings and observe existing conditions
+- Validates the accuracy of the drawings and observes existing conditions

-2. Road trip, fresh air and time away from the desk
+- Road trip, fresh air, and time away from the desk